Keyboard shortcuts

 5. Document the generator under docs/src/generators/<lang>.md and link it from docs/src/SUMMARY.md.

-6. Add a consumer example under examples/<lang>/ and wire it into examples/run_all.sh.
+6. Add conformance consumers under conformance/<lang>/ and wire them into conformance/run.sh.

 7. Add scripts/publish-crates.sh to the dependency-ordered publish list (only when the crate is ready to be released).